Employment

 - Perform other duties as necessary to better the program as assigned by the Director of Athletics.

-- Strong knowledge of team sport (specific), its operations and equipment
+- Strong knowledge of track and field, its operations, and equipment.

 Education and Experience:

-Successfully develops a team and individuals in the USM athletic program within the philosophies of the school which is guided by our Common Trust.
+General Summary: Successfully assists the head coach to develop the team and individuals in the USM lacrosse athletic program within the philosophies of the school which is guided by our Common Trust.
 USM is committed to academic and athletic excellence.
-The head coach will lead and support a positive, educational based athletic program that closely follows the culture and interests of the school.
+The assistant coach will work with the head coach to lead and support a positive, educational based athletic program that closely follows the culture and interests of the school.
 This opportunity could be combined with an academic or administrative position in the school.

 Essential Duties and Responsibilities: